+Procedure Process Adopted Criteria

+a.
+Selection/Appointment

-Procedure Process Adopted Criteria a.
-Selection/Appointment a.
-Selection/Appointment (i) Executive Directors The By-laws require that the election of the directors of the Company be held at annual stockholders' meeting, except that any vacancy occurring in the Board other than by removal by the stockholders or by expiration of term may be filled by the vote of at least a majority of the remaining directors and such director so elected to fill a vacancy shall be elected only or the unexpired term of his predecessor in office.
-Pursuant to the provisions of the CG Manual, the Nomination Committee prescreens and short-lists candidates who have the qualifications and none of the disqualifications set out in applicable laws and regulations, the By-laws and the CG Manual.
-In case of the expiration of the term of the directors, the final A person to be nominated and elected as a director of the Company should have the following minimum qualifications: 1. holder of at least one (1) share of stock of the Company; 2. be a college graduate or have sufficient experience in managing a business; 3. be at least 21 years old; and 4. possesses integrity and should have none of the following disqualifications: 1. engaged in any business that competes with or is antagonistic to that of the Company; A person is deemed to engage in competing or antagonistic business if: list of the candidates is set out in the Definitive Information
+(i) Executive Directors The By-laws require that the election of the directors of the Company be held at annual stockholders' meeting, except that any vacancy occurring in the Board other than by removal by the stockholders or by expiration of term may be filled by the vote of at least a majority of the remaining A person to be nominated and elected as a director of the Company should have the following minimum qualifications: 1. holder of at least one (1) share of stock of the Company;